oyaprotocol/node/README.md

 * **Local Deployment with Docker Compose:** Create a docker-compose.yml file to bring up your application along with its dependencies (such as PostgreSQL).

 * **Cloud Platforms (AWS, Google Cloud, DigitalOcean, etc.):** Use orchestration tools (e.g., Kubernetes or Docker Swarm) or managed container services (such as AWS Fargate or Google Cloud Run) to deploy your Docker image.

+## Future Enhancements

+Planned improvements for future releases include (but are not limited to):

+- **Multi-Proposer Support:**
+  Extend the system to fetch, display, and verify blocks from multiple proposers by parsing onchain event logs.
+This will allow nodes to cross-check and validate proposals from different sources.

+- **Enhanced Block Verification:**
+  Develop robust mechanisms for verifying the correctness of blocks proposed by various nodes, improving overall network security and consensus.

+- **Expanded API Functionality:**
+  Add new API endpoints to query detailed block and proposer information.

+- **Robust Error Handling and Logging:**
+  Improve error handling in the block proposer logic and enhance logging to facilitate debugging and monitoring.

+- **Performance Optimization:**
+  Optimize the node for scalability and higher throughput as the network and transaction volumes grow.

 ## Contributing